Greece in the Eurovision Song Contest 2022

-Greece participated in the Eurovision Song Contest 2022 in Turin, Italy.
-The Hellenic Broadcasting Corporation (ERT) internally selected Amanda Tenfjord to represent the nation with the song "Die Together", written by Tenfjord and Bjørn Helge Gammelsæter.
+Greece was represented at the Eurovision Song Contest 2022 with the song "Die Together", written by Amanda Tenfjord and Bjørn Helge Gammelsæter, and performed by Tenfjord herself.
+The Greek participating broadcaster, the Hellenic Broadcasting Corporation (ERT), internally selected its entry for the contest.
 Tenfjord was announced as the Greek representative on 15 December 2021, with her song later presented to the public on 10 March 2022.

 To promote the entry, a music video for the song was created as well as an acoustic version.
 Greece was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 10 May 2022.
 Performing during the show in position 15, "Die Together" placed third in the semi-final with 211 points and qualified to compete in the final.
 In the final, held four days later, Greece placed eighth with 215 points.